Reflexology &

 Delicate flower, symbolizing the gentle, nurturing care clients receive at The Rest Nest.

 Reflexology is a wonderful way to support your general health as it works with all systems of the body.
-By soothing the mind, easing tension and reducing stress, it can help alleviate a wide range of common discomforts— e.g. blocked sinuses, migraines, aches and pains, digestive issues, sleep disturbances, and more.
+By soothing the mind, easing tension and reducing stress, it can help alleviate a wide range of common discomforts— for example; blocked sinuses, migraines, muscle tightness, poor digestion, sleep disturbances, and more.

 Balance